nttome/csc201-projects/README.md

 FutureValueCalculator: This program calculates the future value of investments utilizing principal, periods, and compounding interest.

 FileReaderLineNumbers: This program reads and displays a user inputted file, with line numbers.

+Phone Selection: This program accepts a single letter input from the user and displays the corresponding digit on the telephone.